Old Bill Williams: Travels West

 In 1824 he was issued a license to trade with the Kickapoo tribe.
 From 1825 to 1826 he served as part of a survey of the Santa Fe Trail.
 He was hired by the survey's Commissioners George C. Sibley, Benjamin Harrison Reeves, and Pierre Menard, alongside Joseph R. Walker and Joseph C. Brown, to be part of a survey of the trail.
 They followed a route from Fort Osage to Santa Fe.
 During the expedition he was an interpreter for a treaty with the Osage signed on August 10, 1825; he also witnessed a treaty with the Kaw people on August 16, 1825.

 Biographer Alpheus Hoyt Favour notes that it is hard to distinguish myth from fact between the years of 1825 and 1841 in Williams life.
 He definitely traveled the Southwestern United States and may have married a Spanish woman and had a child, but Favour notes there is scant evidence.
 Similar stories exist about him marrying a Ute woman and being adopted by the tribe, but Favour is skeptical due to the lack of evidence; however, Williams was definitely fond of and close with some Ute people.
 In the fall of 1832, Albert Pike created a pen sketch of Williams while the two were traveling together.

 In 1833-1834, he accompanied Joseph R. Walker on his expedition to California.
 Other members of the expedition included Benjamin Bonneville, Joseph Meek, Alexis Godey, Antoine Janis, William Craig, George Nidever, and Zenas Leonard.
 Historian Michael Snyder noted that during this expedition he showed "utter disregard" for the lives of Indians.

 In the fall of 1840, he went trapping with Kit Carson and other trappers near the Green River.
 He spent 1841 and 1843 on expeditions to the Northwest and New Mexico.

 Historian Michael Snyder, an Oklahoma State University professor and Osage Nation citizen, noted Williams's reputation declined as he aged.
 He wrote "Old Bill degenerated as he aged, becoming increasingly dirty, drunk, and dishonorable."
 In one instance he's claimed to have killed 25 innocent Indians and he frequently stole horses from Spanish missions during his expeditions.

 Frémont's fourth expedition and death

 In November 1848, John C. Fremont hired Williams to guide his ill-fated fourth expedition through the Southern Rocky Mountains.
 Fremont sought to find a railroad route through the Rockies along the 38th parallel north.
 Williams warned Fremont against following his intended route through the La Garita Mountains in winter, but Fremont proceeded with his 35 men and 150 mules.
 The expedition eventually became hopelessly mired in deep snow and 11 men and all but a few of the pack animals died.
 Williams led a rescue party south towards Taos, and the survivors of the expedition eventually managed to follow.

-In March, Williams and Dr. Benjamin Kern returned to the La Garita Mountains in hopes of finding more survivors.
-On March 14, 1849, Ute warriors killed Bill Williams and Dr. Kern in the mountains for trespassing on Ute lands.
+In March, Williams and Dr. Benjamin Kern returned to the La Garita Mountains retracing the expedition trail to look for expedition notes, gear and survivors.
+On March 14, 1849, Ute warriors killed Bill Williams and Dr. Kern in the mountains.